androiddevnotesforks/resources-of-learning/_cs-advanced-domains-resources.md

 	- [libGDX](https://libgdx.com/). libGDX is a cross-platform Java game development framework based on OpenGL (ES) that works on Windows, Linux, macOS, Android, your browser and iOS.
 - Kotlin
 	- [Kotlin Multiplatform (KMP)](https://kotlinlang.org/docs/multiplatform.html) (2023) by JetBrains
+	- [Compose Multiplatform (CMP)](https://www.jetbrains.com/compose-multiplatform/).
+Build beautiful shared UIs for Android, iOS, desktop, and web that feel natural on every platform.
+It is a UI framework, built on top of KMP.
+	- [Korge](https://korge.org/).
+2D game and app framework written in Kotlin.
 - C++
 	- [Qt](https://www.qt.io/) (1995)
+	- [JUCE](https://juce.com/).
+JUCE is the most widely used framework for audio application and plug-in development.
+It is an open source C++ codebase that can be used to create standalone software on Windows, macOS, Linux, iOS and Android.
+	- [Cocos2d-x](https://www.cocos.com/en/cocos2d-x).
+Cocos2d-x has provided users with an open-source, stable, and easy-to-customize cross-platform game solution.
+The engine provides three programming language interfaces: C++, Lua, and JavaScript.
+Cross-platform support includes smartphones such as iOS, Android, and others, Windows, Mac, and other desktop operating systems, along with web browsers Chrome, Safari, IE, and other HTML5 browsers.
+	- [Unreal Engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/programming-with-cplusplus-in-unreal-engine).
+Unreal Engine is a 3D computer graphics game engine.
+- Rust
+	- [Dioxus](https://dioxuslabs.com/).
+Dioxus is the Rust framework for building fullstack web, desktop, and mobile apps.
+	- [Slint](https://slint.dev/).
+Design to Deploy.
+Seamlessly build elegant, modern, stylish, native GUIs for Embedded, Desktop, and Mobile.
+	- [egui](https://www.egui.rs/). an easy-to-use immediate mode GUI in Rust that runs on both web and native
 - Python
 	- [Qt](https://www.qt.io/) (1995) PyQt / PySide
 	- [Kivy](https://kivy.org/).
 Kivy has been built to be easy to use, cross-platform and fast.
 With a single codebase, you will be able to deploy apps on Windows, Linux, macOS, iOS and Android.